XamB2836/nummax-app-v2/README.md

 ## Data

-All predefined case sizes and LED modules can be found in the `src/data/` directory.
+All predefined case sizes, LED modules and indoor panel power ratings can be found in the `src/data/` directory.
 Indoor and outdoor lists are separated to keep layouts organized.
 Indoor cases are split between `standard` and `cut` sizes.
 These JSON files are imported by the layout engines so updates are automatically reflected in the app.